 The most popular mechanism to send structured data over a network is to encode it in JSON, which stands for JavaScript Object Notation.
-This provides a hierarchical tree data structure, which can store simple numeric, logical, and string-based types, along with array and dictionary representations.
+This provides a hierarchical tree data structure that can store simple numeric, logical, and string-based types along with the array and dictionary representations.
 Both Mac OS X and iOS come with a built-in parser for JSON documents, in the NSJSONSerialization class.
-This provides a means to parse a data object and return an NSDictionary that contains the key/value pairs of a JSON object, or an NSArray to represent JSON arrays.
-Other literals are parsed and are represented as either NSNumber or NSString values.
+This provides a means to parse a data object and return an NSDictionary that contains the key/value pairs of a JSON object or an NSArray to represent JSON arrays.
+Other literals are parsed and represented as the NSNumber or NSString values.

 The JSON parser uses JSONObjectWithData to create an object from an NSData object containing a string.
-This is typically the format that is returned by network APIs, and it can be created from an existing string using dataUsingEncoding with one of the built-in encoding types, such as NSUTF8StringEncoding.
+This is typically the format returned by network APIs and can be created from an existing string using dataUsingEncoding with one of the built-in encoding types, such as NSUTF8StringEncoding.